btcven/locha/README.md

 - Web [locha.io](https://locha.io)

 #### :warning: Warning
-We are delighted if you read the code and share your ideas but somethings in this repo are in a early stage, we strongly recommend that you wait for future releases.
+Thank you for reading through the code and for sharing your ideas on Twitter and the Issues section here at GitHub.
+Please take into account that some things in this repo are in a very early stage.

 ## License
 Copyright (c) 2019 locha.io developers.